afifhalim2891/Shopping-List/readme.md

 # Shopping List

-This is simple shopping list from Brad Traversy javascript course
+This is simple shopping list from Brad Traversy javascript course.

+Testing again